backdrop-contrib/private_files_download_permission/README.txt

 /admin/config/media/private-files-download-permission).
 Then add or edit each directory path you want to put under control, associating users and roles which are allowed to download from it.
-All directory paths are relative to your private file system path, but must have a leading slash ('/'), since the private file system root itself could be put under control.
+All directory paths are relative to your private file system path, but must have a leading slash ('/'), as the private file system root itself could be put under control.

-Example.
+E.g.:
 Suppose your private file system path is /opt/private.
-You could configure /opt/private (and all its subdirectories) by adding a '/' entry, while a '/test' item would specifically refer to /opt/private/test (and all its subdirectories).
+You could configure /opt/private (and all its subdirectories) by adding a '/' entry, while a '/test' entry would specifically refer to /opt/private/test (and all of its subdirectories).

 Also configure which roles have access to the module configuration under People > Permissions (url: /admin/people/permissions).